ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/keynodes.md

 This API provides functionality to define keynodes on C++.

 A keynode is a key sc-element used by some program (agent) during its operation.
-Typically, keynodes can be classes and relations, which are sc-elements that program (agent) uses to find constructions in sc-memory or create new ones.
+Typically, keynodes can be classes and relations, which are sc-elements that program (agent) uses to find constructions in sc-memory or generate new ones.
 However, keynodes can be any sc-elements (incl. connectors between sc-elements).

 !!! note
     To include this API provide `#include <sc-memory/sc_keynodes.hpp>` in your hpp source.

 ## **ScKeynode**

 It is a base class for all keynodes.
-Use it to create keynodes in the `ScKeynodes` class for use in agent programs.
+Use it to generate keynodes in the `ScKeynodes` class for use in agent programs.

 ```cpp
 #include <sc-memory/sc_keynodes.hpp>